 The assumption of transitivity underlies NMA and needs careful evaluation.
 In the case that transitivity is not plausible in a network of trials, the indirect and mixed treatment effect estimates are not valid.
-To infer about the assumption of transitivity:56
+To infer about the assumption of transitivity :

-- 1. We will assess whether the included interventions are similar when they are evaluated in RCTs with different designs; - 2.
-We will compare the distribution of the potential effect modifiers across the different pairwise comparisons.
-If the distributions are balanced across compariwill conclude against evidence intransitivity.57
+We will assess whether the included interventions are similar when they are evaluated in RCTs with different designs;

+2. We will compare the distribution of the potential effect modifiers across the different pairwise comparisons.
+If the distributions are balanced across comparisons, we will conclude against evidence of intransitivity .